Warning This site is not recommended for Internet Explorer browsers. Please use another web browser to get a better experience.

 Our commitment to build longstanding relationships with our Korean partners

 Our longstanding support to Korea sees Safran’s equipment and technologies onboard major aerospace and defense platforms developed in Korea, for land, sea, air and space applications.
 Numerous relationships have been created over 45 years, with major companies (e.g. KAI, Hanwha, DSME, HHI) and SMEs through local manufacturing, co-development, or strategic partnerships.
 Korea’s ambition to become a global player in aerospace and defense gives Safran even more opportunities to further support this ambition and help local industries to expand globally.
-Thus, Safran has been established in Korea since 2014 with Safran Korea, then in 2017 with a subsidiary of Safran Electronics & Defense.
+Thus, Safran has been established in Korea since 2014 with Safran Korea, followed by a subsidiary of Safran Electronics & Defense in 2017.

 Repair of the S20-G model 159 that equips the Chun Ma armored tank by Hanwha Defense Systems (South Corea)